MarkDickinson/shell_scripts/security-audit/README.md

   under directories /bin /boot /dev /etc /lib /opt /sbin /sys /usr /var, easy to add others (search in collection script on the string find_perms_under_system_dir and copy/paste and existing line to add a new directory if needed).
+The default list of users that can own system files can be expanded using custom file parameters
 * read only files checks (additional for my use) - checks all files under explicitly defined filesystem paths have 'read-only' permissions (for static or seldom changing web served pages).
 Filesystem paths are provided by a file selected